 "The darker your skin, the more UV radiation you can tolerate, but it's not infinite," Dr. Woolery-Lloyd says.
-"Even people with the darkest skin tone, the color of the singer Seal, can get blistering sunburns after a certain amount of sun exposure."
+"Even people with the darkest skin tone can get blistering sunburns after a certain amount of sun exposure."

-A 2012 report from the Centers for Disease Control and Prevention (CDC) found that 11 percent of Black Americans and 35 percent of Hispanics had at least one sunburn in the past year.
+A 2012 report from the Centers for Disease Control and Prevention (CDC) found 11 percent of Black Americans and 35 percent of Hispanic Americans had at least one sunburn in the past year.

-Moreover, without the telltale redness, some dark-skinned people might not even realize that they have sunburn.
-(Per the CDC, other signs include sensitivity, swelling, blisters, headache, nausea, fatigue, flaking and skin that is warm to the touch.)
+Moreover, without the telltale redness, some people with darker skin tones might not even realize they have sunburn.
+Per the CDC, other signs include sensitivity, swelling, blisters, headache, nausea, fatigue, flaking and skin that is warm to the touch.

 You're Still at Risk for Skin Cancer

-Because the cancers are often located in out-of-the-way areas that aren't exposed to the sun, they tend to go unnoticed or misdiagnosed.
-A July 2019 study from the CDC found that survival rates for people of color with melanoma are significantly lower than for people with white skin, likely due to delays in diagnosis.
+Perhaps because these cancers can be located in out-of-the-way areas or due to the misbelief that people with darker skin can't get skin cancer, they tend to go unnoticed or misdiagnosed.
+A July 2019 study from the CDC found survival rates for people of color with melanoma are significantly lower than for people with white skin, likely due to delays in diagnosis.